Search for a Gravitational-Wave Background from Sound Speed Resonance from Advanced LIGO and Advanced Virgo's First Three Observing Runs: Results and discussions

 To quantify the statistical significance of the presence of the SGWB signal from the SSR effect, we computed the Bayes factor $\mathcal{B}_{\text{NOISE}}^{\text{GW}}$, which compares the evidence for the model with the SGWB signal to that of the pure noise model.
 Our analysis yielded a Bayes factor of $\mathcal{B}_{\text{NOISE}}^{\text{GW}}=0.83$, indicating that there is no significant evidence for the presence of such a signal in the current data.

 In the absence of a clear detection, we placed an upper limit on the start time of the oscillation, $\tau_0$, which is a key parameter in the SSR model.
 At a $95\%$ confidence level, we obtained a constraint of $|\tau_0| \lesssim 5.9\times 10^3$ seconds.
-This limit provides valuable information about the possible time scale of the SSR effect and can guide future theoretical and observational efforts in this direction.
+This limit provides valuable information about the possible time scale of the SSR effect and can guide future theoretical and observational efforts in this direction. {Furthermore, we present the excluded regions of the primordial power spectrum in the amplitude-frequency plane in Fig.\ref{fig:cons}.
+The LIGO-Virgo O1-O3 observations provide stringent constraints at intermediate scales, excluding a significant portion of the parameter space at 95\% confidence level.
+These constraints are more stringent than those derived from BBN and CMB observations, as previously analyzed in Ref.\cite{Romero-Rodriguez:2021aws}.}

 The SSR mechanism, which leads to resonating primordial curvature perturbations with an oscillatory feature in the sound speed of their propagation, can be realized within the framework of effective field theory of inflation or through non-canonical models inspired by string theory~\cite{Cai:2018tuh}.
 Our findings demonstrate the potential of using Advanced LIGO and Advanced Virgo data to constrain inflationary models that incorporate the SSR effect.
 This opens up new avenues for probing the early Universe and gaining insights into the physics of inflation.